This post may contain affiliate links. See our disclosure policy.

 Flavor Variations:

-It’s easy to switch up the flavor of your frosting by simply adding different extracts or mix-ins.
+It’s easy to switch up the flavor or sweetness of your frosting by simply adding different extracts or mix-ins.
 Here are some common flavor add-ins:

 - Almond extract